timchown/rfc8504-bis/draft-ietf-6man-rfc8504-bis.md

 * Acknowledgements from (Current Documents)

-  The authors would like to thank Nick Buraglio, Brian Carpenter, and Jeremy Duncan for their contributions and many members of the 6man WG for the inputs they gave.
+  The authors would like to thank Mohamed Boucadair, Nick Buraglio, Brian Carpenter, Jeremy Duncan, and Klaus Frank, Fernando Gont, and Bob Hinden, for their contributions and many members of the 6man WG for the inputs they gave.

 * Acknowledgments from RFC 8504